petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-security-and-identity-management/defining-and-assigning-roles-to-claritys-users.md

 ---
 uuid: f548210b-6113-4205-ac28-23451ed61e43
 ---
-# Creating and Assigning Roles to Clarity's Users
+# Defining and Assigning Roles to Clarity's Users

 Liferay employs a role-based access control (RBAC) model to manage user permissions.
 Roles and permissions are fundamental to Liferay's security architecture.
 Roles are collections of permissions granted to users or groups.
 Permissions are granular checks that determine how a user can interact with Liferay's applications and resources.
 This article guides you through creating roles, defining their permissions, and assigning these roles to Clarity's users.